GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Area of Operation**

-The Area of Operations (AO) for 2BN roughly consists of the counties within the area north of I-20 and west of 400 to the Tennessee border.
+The Area of Operation (AO) for the 2nd Battalion roughly consists of the counties within the area north of I-20 and west of 400 to the Tennessee border.
 Soldiers from 2nd Battalion routinely augment and deploy with other GSDF units across the state.

 **When and Where Do We Train**